melroy89/melroy-blog/content/posts/2019-12-15-debs-loans-wealth.md

 > Suffer the pain of discipline or suffer the pain of regret

 I think its very important to deal with those personal issues first.
-Actually it's a must, in order to be able to fully execute the story I write down in this article and upcoming onces with passion and energy.
+Actually it's a must, in order to be able to fully execute the story I write down in this article and upcoming articles with passion and energy.
 Of-course you can still read it all :).
 For sure these articles will give you grip, vision and purpose.
 I hope&#8230; but what do I know, right?
 Haha 😇

 ### Alignment